-Award winning artist Nola cannot remember life without pencil and paper close by, making pictures.
+Award winning artist Nola cannot remember life without art materials close by, making pictures.

-Nola makes pictures, of almost anything interesting, every day.
+Nola makes pictures, of almost anything almost every day.
 Any subject can, will and does make a picture.
 She needs to make those pictures, to achieve her goal, be a full time Visual Artist.
-She works in watercolour, pencil crayon, graphite or pen & ink.
+She works with coloured pencils, graphite, watercolour, pen & ink

-In the early 90s she discovered a new goal, how to help others achieve their visual art goals by creating pictures of subjects they love.
-Th goal enhanced in 1996 with an Adult Education Staff Training Certificate (AESTC).
-“Making Better Pictures” workshops introduce all sorts of subjects to adult artists of all skill levels, helping them create works that explore and express their creativity making pictures of the subjects they love.
+In the early 90s she discovered a new goal, helping others achieve their visual art goals by creating pictures of subjects they love.
+In1996 her Adult Education Staff Training Certificate (AESTC) enhanced her career.
+“Making Better Pictures” workshops introduce all sorts of subjects to adult artists of all skill levels.

-Heritage Sports Art images have allowed her personal devotion to accuracy and detail in watercolour to develop even further while she learned about the history of the sports venues and equipment from the late1800s to 2024.
+The 2000 Heritage Sports Art images have allowed her personal devotion to accuracy and detail in watercolour to develop even further as she learned about the history of sports uniform equipment developments and venues from1868 to 2025.

 Jury submissions have often resulted in awards.

-Living in Toronto, East York she’s a member of the Toronto Heliconian Club, the American Watercolor Society, the Colored Pencil Society of America, the International Watercolor Society, and Canadian Coloured Pencil Artists,
+A Toronto native Nola is a member of the Toronto Heliconian Club, the American Watercolor Society, the Colored Pencil Society of America, and Coloured Pencil Artists of Canada

 A Herstory Tale